 For homes that are completely vacant for more than 30 – 60 days, it’s common for insurance companies to stop covering glass breakage or vandalism.
 Many newer homeowners insurance forms often exclude damage from vandalism altogether.

 If you want to ensure an unoccupied home, you’ll need to abide by numerous insurance company rules as well, including the maximum inoccupancy time period.
 This time period is different for all insurance companies, but in general, the cutoff is 30 days or 60 days (if you leave your home unoccupied for 30 or 60 days or more, your coverage may be canceled).
 Ask your insurance company how long a home can be unoccupied before the insurance might be canceled or the policy may be nonrenewed.

 Seasonal homes can be a problem for homeowners as well.
 If you own a seasonal vacation home, always ask your insurance company if your primary residence insurance also covers your vacation home.
 In some instances, you’ll have a policy that provides coverage for both.
-If it doesn’t, remember that any damages that occurs in your seasonal home will not be covered.
+If it doesn’t, remember that any damages that occur in your seasonal home will not be covered.
 For example, if a tree were to fall on your seasonal home’s garage in the dead of winter, any claim you made for the damage wouldn’t be covered.
 You’ll need to purchase a separate policy to stay covered.

 Avoid Gaps in Coverage.
 Speak With a Licensed Insurance Agent Today